5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 by the Angel to his master Moses (Ex.
 33:11).
 Our Lord was in a similar

-position- dedicated to the word, the rest of Israel apostate.
+position- dedicated to the word of God, the rest of Israel apostate.
 It would

 - There is the implication that it took the Lord 40 days to overcome